Carshy/To-Do-List-JS-App/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used 🔰
+## Acknowledgments

-- Inspiration 💘
+- Thanks to the Microverse team for the great curriculum 🙌.
-- Microverse program ⚡
+- Thanks to Code Reviewers for the insightful feedback ⚡.
-- My standup team 🏹
+- Hat Tip to My coding partners, morning session team, and standup team for support and encouragement 🏹
 - My family's support 🙌

 ## 📝 License